AVM-27/AVM-27/README.md

 ---

 I'm on a mission to blur the lines between hardware and software until they're inseparable.
-Final-year Electronics Engineering student with a focus on RTL design, SoC prototyping, and FPGA-based AI acceleration.
-Currently open to **internship and collaboration opportunities** where I can help build the future of computing.
+As a final-year student, I get my hands dirty with everything from low-level RTL design to high-flying FPGA-based AI.
+I'm currently looking for my next adventure and am open to **internship and collaboration opportunities** where I can help build the future of computing.

 ---

 ### 🔭 Current Quests

-- 🧠 **SATARK (Smart India Hackathon):** Real-time gunshot detection on FPGA using mic arrays + DoA + DL
+- 🧠 **Project SATARK (Smart India Hackathon):** Teaching an FPGA to have superhuman hearing for real-time gunshot detection.
-- 🛡️ **Phase Noise Reduction in Radars:** DSP modelling with MATLAB & LabVIEW
+- 🛡️ **Waging War on Noise:** Wielding MATLAB & LabVIEW to model and reduce phase noise in radar systems.
-- 🎥 **Video Tampering Detection:** ML pipeline for detecting forged surveillance in UAV/dashcam feeds
+- 🎥 **AI Video Detective:** Building an ML pipeline to spot forged footage in UAV/dashcam feeds.
-- 🌱 Exploring **HLS**, **custom IP core design**, **SoC prototyping**, and **AI acceleration** for embedded devices
+- 🌱 **Endless Exploration:** Going down the rabbit holes of HLS, custom IP design, and AI on tiny embedded devices.

 ---

 ### 🚀 Key Projects & Adventures

 <details open>
-<summary><h4>🏆 FPGA Deep Learning Accelerator</h4></summary>
+<summary><h4>🏆 FPGA Deep Learning Accelerator (a.k.a How I Made a Chip See 70x Faster)</h4></summary>
 <p>

-- Deployed INT8 ResNet-50 on Xilinx ZCU104 using Vitis AI 3.0
+- Convinced an INT8 ResNet-50 model to run a marathon on a Xilinx ZCU104 board.
-- Achieved 30 FPS @ 4.188 ms latency with 90%+ Top-1 accuracy
+- Hit a blistering 30 FPS @ 4.188 ms latency with 90%+ Top-1 accuracy.
-- 24×–70× speedup over ARM Cortex-A53 (DPUCZDX8G on 1.2 TOPS)
+- Achieved a 24×–70× speedup over its ARM Cortex-A53 cousin.
 - **Tech Stack:** `Vitis AI`, `Python`, `Xilinx ZCU104`, `DPUCZDX8G`

 </p>
 </details>

 <details>
-<summary>⚙️ RTL Design & IP Core Development</summary>
+<summary>⚙️ RTL Design & IP Cores (Speaking to Silicon in its Native Tongue)</h4></summary>
 <p>

-- Designed counters, arbiters, sequence detectors in Verilog
+- Designed and built fundamental digital circuits (counters, arbiters, etc.) in Verilog.
-- Verified using SystemVerilog testbenches + ModelSim
+- Meticulously verified them with SystemVerilog testbenches & ModelSim.
-- Developed and integrated custom IP cores using Vitis HLS and Vivado
+- Crafted and integrated my own custom IP cores using Vitis HLS and Vivado.
 - **Platforms:** Basys3, Pynq

 </p>
 </details>

 <details>
-<summary>🎯 Fooling a Neural Network: Adversarial Pixel Perturbation</summary>
+<summary>🎯 My Hobby: Giving Neural Networks an Existential Crisis</summary>
 <p>

-- Tested on PureCNN and Modified ResNet trained on CIFAR-10
-- Applied Differential Evolution to craft 3–5 pixel attacks
+- Engineered adversarial attacks that fool image classifiers with just 3–5 pixels.
-- Reduced true class confidence by up to 70%, triggering misclassification
+- Watched with glee as true class confidence plummeted by up to 70%.
+- Proved that even smart AI can be tricked if you know where to poke it.
 - **Tech Stack:** `Python`, `TensorFlow`, `Colab`, `Differential Evolution`

 </p>